-Chair, The Prince of Wales's Corporate Leaders Group
+Director, The Prince of Wales's Corporate Leaders Group

-^{}The Prince of Wales's Corporate Leaders Group (CLG) brings together 24 companies.
+The Prince of Wales's Corporate Leaders Group (CLG) brings together 24 major European and international companies.
 Communications from the CLG benefit from the input of the entire group but do not necessarily require the formal agreement of all member companies.